University of California, Santa Barbara (UCSB)

 Representative papers:

 What representations form our early-emerging knowledge of the social world?
-How do we come to identify individuals who may teach us and help us achieve our goals?
+How does this knowledge grow, through learning and experience?

 Representative papers: